-Income Statement Lemonade Sales: Sold 100 cups @ \$1 each \$ 100.00 Expenses: Box of 100 Cups Lemonade Concetrate Juice 4 Gallons of Water \$ \$ \$ 5.00 5.00 10.00 Total Expenses Net Income \$ 20.00 \$ 80.00
+Income Statement Lemonade Sales: Sold 100 cups @ \$1 each \$ 100.00 Expenses: Box of 100 Cups Lemonade Conctrate Juice 4 Gallons of Water Total Expenses \$ \$ \$ 5.00 5.00 10.00 \$ 20.00 Net Income: \$ 80.00

-Cash Flow Statement
+Cash Flow Statement Stateme nt

-Net Income \$ 80.00
+Profit \$ 80.00

-Cash Flows: Plus money that we owe Less money owed to us Net Working Capital \$ \$ - (1.00) \$ (1.00)
+Cash Flows: Plus Money that we owe Less Money owed to us Net Working Capital \$ \$ - (1.00) \$ (1.00)

 Cash \$ 79.00

-Fig ure 15.5

-The cash flow statement also reflects the fact that the company receives and spends cash other than its primary business (these transactions are not recorded in the income statement which represents the company's direct or primary operations).
-For example, a company may spend money on new equipment, conduct improvements of manufacturing facilities, or decide to issue bonds in the capital markets.
+The cash flow statement also reflects the fact that the company receives and spends cash other than their primary business (these transactions are not recorded in the income statement which represents the company's direct or primary operations).
+For example, a company may spend money on new equipment, conduct improvements of manufacturing facilities or decide to issue bonds in the capital markets.

 The company's cash position per period (going up or down) does not necessarily represent the company's operating health.
 For example, the company might decide to use extra cash to repay debt.
-This decision will result in a lower cash outflow, even though it may be positive over time, reducing interest obligations.
+This decision will result in a lower cash outflow even though it may be positive over time - reducing interest obligations.

-- The cash flow statement, which represents the change in position from one period to the next, has three primary sections:
+The Cash Flow Statement which represents the change in position from one period to the next has three primary sections:

-- Cash Flow from Operating Activities
+- 1. Cash Flows from Operating Activities

-- Cash Flow from Investment Activities
+- 2. Cash Flow from Investment Activities

-- Cash Flow from Financing Activities
+- 3. Cash Flow from Financing Activities

-It is important to realize that one could build an entire cash flow statement by looking at 2 years of balance sheets.
-The difference of each item on the balance sheet from one year to the next represents the activity for that year and can been seen on the cash flow statement.
+Basically, it is important to realize that one could build an entire cash flow statement by looking at 2 years of balance sheet.
+The difference of each item on the balance sheet from one year to the next represents the activity for that year and can been seen on the cash flow statement as graphically explained below: